 But, is the availability of menthol cigarettes a facet of society-wide, institutionalized racism?
 Those making these claims point to the history of slavery during the first 100 years after the founding of the United States, and the tobacco industry’s role in perpetuating slavery through plantation farming across the South.
 Of course, we must reckon with and condemn this history, but how does banning flavored tobacco products in 2022 help repair the multi-generational trauma of slavery?

-This narrative comes out of Flavors Hook Kids’ parent organization, Tobacco Safe California, an advocacy group run by the CA Department of Health, funded by $0.25 tax on packs of cigarettes sold in the state.
+This narrative comes out of Flavors Hook Kids’ parent organization, Tobacco Free California, an advocacy group run by the CA Department of Health, funded by $0.25 tax on packs of cigarettes sold in the state.
 They claim that “For too long, Big Tobacco has been strategically killing the Black community with menthol cigarettes.”

 Advocates point to studies showing that menthol cigarettes are more popular among Black Americans than white Americans, as if this is the fault of slick advertising, not conscious, consumer behavior.
 Do adults in the Black community not have the same wherewithal to make decisions like anyone else?